Prakat1307/Amazon-Market-Intelligence-Dashboard/README.md

 ## Overview

 LuggageIQ is an interactive competitive intelligence dashboard that analyzes customer reviews, pricing data, and market positioning for luggage brands selling on Amazon India.
-It transforms raw marketplace data into decision-ready insights for brand managers, product teams, and competitive strategists.
+It transforms raw marketplace data into decision-ready insights for brand managers, product teams and competitive strategists.

 ## Quick Start (Docker)